ezraroi/Human-AI-Collab/output/research_components.md

 ## [RESEARCH COMPONENT] Technical Scaffolding (S\_t)
 [Theoretical] Domain: Technical, System Role: Scaffolding, Temporal: Dynamic

-The operationalized measurement of instructional support—the quality and appropriateness of **current technical guidance** provided by AI for bridging the challenge gap.
+The operationalized dimension of instructional support—the quality and appropriateness of current technical guidance provided by AI for bridging the challenge gap.
 S\_t is the formula variable representing how much competence-based scaffolding the AI offers during developmental work.
 **Theoretical Basis:**
-S\_t operationalizes Vygotsky's **More Knowledgeable Other (MKO)** as a dynamic, measurable, and modulable variable.
+S\_t operationalizes Vygotsky's More Knowledgeable Other (MKO) as a dynamic and modulable variable.
 While MKO describes the concept of a competent guide, S\_t measures the **current quality and calibration** of that guidance.
 **Formula Role:**
 **Critical multiplier in P(α) = (S\_e × S\_t) / \|D-C\|**
 - Multiplicative with S\_e (emotional scaffolding)
-- If S\_t = 0 → P(alpha) = 0 (no technical guidance)
+- If S\_t is absent → transformation cannot be supported by technical guidance
 - Must be calibrated to \|D-C\| gap
 - Cannot substitute for S\_e (multiplication, not addition)